mindhivenz/meteor-base/README.md

 inject `apiRegistry`.
 This has a cleaner callback (no use of `this`), calls [unblock](https://github.com/meteorhacks/unblock), and facilitates domain testing (see below).

+## TestMongo

+Uses in memory MiniMongo instead of real Mongo collections to increase test speed.
+ But this can be override with `withRealMongoCollection` for cases where you need to use functions not available in MiniMongo.

 ## Domain tests

 An [example domain test](https://github.com/mindhivenz/todos-basis-webapp/blob/master/tests/specs/domain/tasks.spec.js).